atomictag/Kinetic.MultiTouch/README.md

 You need to include Kinetic, Underscore and Touchy in your html/application.
 Optionally add GSAP TweenLite / TweenMax and the GSAP Kinetic Plugin.
 Then add Kinetic.MultiTouch.js.
+See example code.

-The new namespace `Kinetic.MultiTouch` is now available.
+Kinetic.MultiTouch adds the new namespace `Kinetic.MultiTouch`.

 In order to make your `Kinetic.Stage` multi-touch aware, just inherit from `Kinetic.MultiTouch.Stage` instead of `Kinetic.Stage`: